 AMTA’s Technology Transfer Online offers virtual training and education that is available live and on-demand.

-Covering up-to-date and relevant membrane-focused subject matter, each 120-minute session features presentations by panels of experts, followed by facilitated questions and answers.
+Covering up-to-date and relevant membrane-focused subject matter, each session features presentations by panels of experts, followed by facilitated questions and answers.
 CEU credit is available for specific states.

 Upcoming Live Webinars

 Information Coming Soon.
 The webinar is free for members and $15 for non-members.

 Relying on Membranes for Safe and Sustainable Potable Reuse

 December 6 and December 8 | 1:00pm – 3:00pm EST

 Membrane procurement is a critical part of establishing a membrane plant and during ongoing operations.
 There are many important decisions that need to be made and issues considered along the way to ensure project and long-term operational success.

 Ben Movahed and his guest co-host, Richard White, will discuss the need for comprehensive design and planning to produce the desired quality to meet and surpass water quality goals in membrane facilities that can accommodate fluctuations and deteriorations in raw water quality.
 AMTA members can read the article in the May issue of Solutions.
 The webinar is free for members and $15 for non-members.